avantonder/bacQC/docs/output.md

 You can expect in the MultiQC reports either sections and/or general stats columns for the following tools:

 - fastqc
-- porechop
-- filtlong
-- nanoq
+- fastp
-- quast
+- kraken
-- bakta
+- bracken

 ### Pipeline information